You are using an outdated browser.

 Group activity

-Before the training workshop, the moderator selects the set of digital cards that will resonate with participants.
+Before the training workshop, the moderator selects the set of cards that will resonate with the participants.
 In the session, participants break into small groups to go through the cards together.
 On each card, they’re introduced to a specific example of workplace bias—and why it matters.
 They take a few minutes to discuss the situation and brainstorm solutions for interrupting the bias.
 They then learn what experts recommend they do in that situation, along with a short explanation of what's behind the bias.

-Explore the 50 Ways digital cards
+Explore the 50 Ways cards

 4